n8n-io/n8n-docs/docs/reference/glossary.md

 # Certificate
 A file or character string that is used to encrypt and decrypt information between two entities (e.g. computers, applications, users, etc.).
 It is used to ensure that anyone who intercepts the information between the two entities will not be able to read the information.

 n8n uses certificates to keep user information safe when working in the [Editor UI](#editor-ui).
+You can also [customize the cetificate](https://docs.n8n.io/reference/configuration.html) that you use in n8n.

 For further information, see [What are certificates?](https://www.youtube.com/watch?v=LRMBZhdFjDI).